 Begin layering parsnips, onion, gruyere and a little thyme.
-It’s OK if this part is a little messy.
+It’s OK if this bottom and middle part is a little messy.

-Reserve some of the larger pieces of parsnip for the top and arrange in nice, even, overlapping rows.
+Reserve some of the larger more uniform pieces of parsnip for the top and arrange in nice, even, overlapping rows.

-Heat heavy cream and whisk in mined garlic, salt, fresh nutmeg, white pepper, flour and thyme.
+Heat heavy cream and whisk in minced garlic, salt, fresh nutmeg, white pepper, flour and thyme.

 Pour cream mixture over the layered parsnips, tilting the pan to so liquid coats all the nooks and crannies.

 Top with the remaining gruyere, a sprinkling of thyme and a pinch of nutmeg.

 Freshly ground nutmeg is more aromatic than the pre-ground spice.
 Buy whole nutmeg (often sold in jars in the spice section of supermarkets) and scrape it against the finest holes of a box grater, or use a micro-plane grater.
 It’s totally OK to use ground nutmeg, but whole will give the dish that extra special flavor.

 When you get to know parsnips, allowing yourself to see beyond their rough exterior, you’ll discover an unexpected sweetness.
 It’s quite surprising.